michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

   ![Flowchart of three code running modes](./images/file.png "Title")
     * For NDE experiment results, the zipped file and unzipped folders should follow the file structure as shown in the following figure: ![Flowchart of three code running modes](./images/file_nde.png "Title")
   * Run all the code cells in the jupyter notebook (click "Run all" button in the menu bar of the notebook)
-  * The processing code is stored in `/data_analysis/processed_data/`.
-For example, the processing code of the PET for both NDE experiments and D2RL experiments can be found in the jupyter notebook `pet_process.ipynb`, including several major procedures:
+  * The data processing code is stored in `/data_analysis/processed_data/`.
+For example, the code for processing PET for both NDE experiments and D2RL experiments can be found in the jupyter notebook `pet_process.ipynb`, including several major steps:
       * Load raw experiment results
       * Data processing: transfer raw information (e.g., speed and position) to performance metrics (e.g., PET)
       * Store the processed data into `/data_analysis/processed_data/NDE` or `/data_analysis/processed_data/D2RL`